KeremAydin98/neural-machine-translation-original-paper/README.md

 # neural-machine-translation-original-paper
-Code implementation of "Neural Machine Translation by Jointly Learning to Align and Translate
+Code implementation of "Neural Machine Translation by Jointly Learning to Align and Translate" paper